Bloomsburg Medicare and Medicaid Lawyers

 It is important to know that the government does not factor the value of your home or vehicle into its decision.

 Speak to an Elder Care Attorney

 If you have multiple investments, saving accounts, or annuities, an attorney may be able to help you "spend down" and avoid any unwanted penalties when applying for Medicaid.
-Here at the Law Offices of Kreisher & Gregorowicz, our elder law attorneys help people in the surrounding counties of Bloomsburg understand the complex laws associated with Medicare and Medicaid.
+Here at Kreisher Marshall & Associates, LLC, our elder law attorneys help people in the surrounding counties of Bloomsburg understand the complex laws associated with Medicare and Medicaid.
 Contact us at (570) 784-5211 to learn more.